Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 -   Setting the display for the camera preview

-    You can preview images in real time with the `StartPreview()` method of the `Tizen.Multimedia.Camera` class.
+    You can preview images in real-time with the `StartPreview()` method of the `Tizen.Multimedia.Camera` class.
     The camera provides support for the following features:

-    -   Pixel formats, such as NV12, NV12T, NV16, NV21, YUYV, UYVY, YUV420P, I420, YV12, RGB565, RGB888, RGBA, ARGB, JPEG, H264, INVZ, MJPEG, VP8 and VP9.
+    -   Pixel formats, such as NV12, NV12T, NV16, NV21, YUYV, UYVY, YUV420P, I420, YV12, RGB565, RGB888, RGBA, ARGB, JPEG, H264, INVZ, MJPEG, VP8, and VP9.
     -   Preview at the frame rate, which you can set by `PreviewFps` property.
     -   Rotation and flip of the preview.